 There are a number of different ways to make basic maps in R. In the last year or so I’ve become a big fan of leaflet and the R leaflet package that makes these maps a breeze to build in

 R. Leaflet makes very nice online interactive maps, but doesn’t provide a great option for a static map like you would put in a publication or presentation.
-I’ve jumped around between a few different methods for making static maps, but for the purposes of this post I’ll focus on the two that I like and use most.
+I’ve jumped around between a few different methods for making static maps, but for the purposes of this post I’ll focus on a few that I like and use most.

 The first method uses the oce package, developed primarily by Dan Kelley and Clark Richards at my native Dalhousie.
-The second uses the ggmap package, which is the brainchild of Hadley Wickham and other developers of the tidyverse.
-My plan is to present simple reproducible examples for each map making method to show how to use them to display basic types of spatial data: contours (bathymetry), lines, points, and polygons.
+The other uses the ggplot2 package, which is the brainchild of Hadley Wickham and others in the tidyverse crowd.
+My plan is to present simple reproducible examples for each map-making method to show how to use them to display basic types of spatial data: contours (bathymetry), lines, points, and polygons.

 Step one is to get the data that we’ll be plotting.
 A very handy tool for this is the

 getNOAA.bathy() function from the marmap package, which, perhaps not surprisingly, gets user-selected bathymetric data from the NOAA ETOPO database.
 There are a number of other great functions within

 marmap, but, for reasons I won’t get into here, I’ve never quite been satisfied with using it to make maps.
 Anyway, here’s the data I’ll be using: